alf-wchong/SER-Doxis-CSB-Helper/LocalDevEnv/EdgeTerminatedSSL/dualTrust-setup.md

 ## 3. Operational Commands (The "Action" Section)

 ### A. Initialize the CA
-Run this once to generate your Root and Intermediate keys.
+Run this once to generate the Root and Intermediate keys.
 ```bash
 docker compose run --rm secured-v-ca step ca init \
     --name "Doxis-Internal-CA" \